 While the new large cruise ships offer state-of-the-art features like race car tracks, zip lines, ice skating rinks, and more, those ships come at a premium price.
 Often forgotten are the older vessels, which are generally smaller with fewer amenities.

-I sailed on Holland America’s Volendam to Alaska, and by choosing a May itinerary, I scored a great deal on an older ship.
+I sailed on HAL’s Volendam to Alaska, and by choosing a May itinerary, I scored a great deal on an older ship.
 However, these ships still sail to the same glaciers and stop at the same Alaska cruise ports.